 The mass, defined as the Kerbside weight, will be validated for all entered cars once per season.
 Kerbside weight is defined as the weight of the car, including driver (in race overalls, helmet, shoes and gloves), in the condition in which it is presented to the start-line ready for competitive timed runs.
 It is assumed the car will be carrying 10 litres of fuel.

 Each competitor must nominate a tyre category – List 1a, List 1b or List 1c on their entry form when registering for the championship.
 The tyre category determines the type of tyre the competitor is permitted to run during the year.

-For 2020 there are 12 classes plus a number of subclasses that cars can be entered into.
+For 2021 there are 12 classes plus a number of subclasses that cars can be entered into.
 These are determined by the original model and the level of modifications made.
 See the REGULATIONS for more details.
-Championship entry forms will be available to download soon.